tobimd/colorparse/README.md

 `true_color(value=None)`

-There are two available options for how to colors are printed.
-When `true_color` is set to `True`, it means that the set of foreground colors will be using direct *rgb* values for each ANSI escape sequence.
-Note that background colors do not support this funcitonallity, so even if you have `true_color` active, background colors will always look the same.
-Be warned, that not all terminals support true color (this way, it's set to `False` at the beggining of the program by default).
+There are two available options for how colors are printed.
+When `value` is `True`, it means that the set of foreground colors will be using direct *rgb* values for each ANSI escape sequence.
+Note that background colors do not support this funcitonallity, so even if truecolor is active, background colors will always look the same.
+Be warned, that not all terminals support true color (because of that, it's set to `False` at the beggining of the program by default).

 If no value is given, then the current state is returned (returns if true color is active or not)